shobhit-garg/shobhit-garg.github.io/_posts/blog/2016-08-03-typescript-and-typings.markdown

 __Namespace/Internal Module__

-Namespaces are using to basically wrap up the code in logical blogs.You can't `require` or `import` Namespaces in other modules/namespaces like you can import or require external modules.
+Namespaces are using to basically wrap up the code in logical blogs.
+You can't `require` or `import` Namespaces in other modules/namespaces like you can import or require external modules.
 You can access Namespaces present in different files only through `reference path` .

 <u>Example</u>